xihuiwu/ASIMcar-ROS1/README.md

 # ASIMcar-ROS1
 This is the repository for autonomous RC car of ASIM Lab.
 The project is entirely based on ROS.
 The other packages that run on ROS2 can be located [here](https://github.com/xihuiwu/ASIMcar-ROS2).

-* Before make the workspace please run the **setup.bash** file to install package dependencies
+* Before make the workspace please run the **setup.bash** file to install package dependencies.
 ```
 sudo sh setup.sh
 ```